The alrng

 - ‘Alpha True RNG ‘ – RNG device model

-- S/N – Unique serial number assigned to a AlphaRNG device when manufactured
+- S/N – Unique serial number assigned to each AlphaRNG device when manufactured

 - version – AlphaRNG device version